top of page

 TRUSTEE

-My name is Sally Willson.
-I have lived in Highworth Wiltshire (UK) since 1985 and have been an active member of Highworth Community Church (HCC) since then.
-I have been serving on the church leadership team in a voluntary capacity since 2011.
+We are Mike and Sally Willson.
+We have lived in Highworth Wiltshire (UK) since 1985 and have been an active members of Highworth Community Church (HCC) since then.

-I first heard about Moldova and the dire problems there in April 2014 when Rachel Hickson came to share at HCC (from "Heartcry for change").
-Rachel recommended Sharon Eason (now Sharon Blyth since her marriage on 3/9/16) to come to tell us more, as she had been working in Moldova for a number of years, so I first met Sharon in June 2014 and we formed an immediate bond.
+We first heard about Moldova and the dire problems there in April 2014 from Rachel Hickson.
+She introduced us to Sharon Blyth in June 2014 and we formed an immediate bond.

-My husband Mike and I made our first visit to Moldova in September 2014 for 1 week.
+We made our first visit to Moldova in September 2014 for 1 week.
 We attended an inter church conference called "shoulder to shoulder" in Ungheni, which encouraged not only the churches to start to work together but for men and women to work alongside each other.
-We also were able to get to know missionaries Leo and Sam Sandu who are overseeing a church plant from Ungheni in a village called Cornesti.
-They have been working to bring what aid they can to that impoverished community as well as discipling and training young people to lead the church there.
-We are so encouraged to hear their latest vision of further church plants in other villages around Ungheni, of the start of a Christian leadership academy (in September 2018) and to hear of a new spiritual freedom that is emerging.
+We also were able to get to know missionaries Leo and Sam Sandu.
+They have been working to bring what aid they can to that impoverished community as well as discipling and training young people.

 We were also able to visit Casa Helen which Sharon founded in Rispeni, and visit Riscani, where a house had just been purchased for complete renovation into a refuge for girls at risk of being trafficked.
-It was wonderful to revisit Casa Helen (and Cornesti) in August 2016 as part of a larger mission team from our church, to help with various projects, encourage the churches and bless the elderly ladies in the home.
+It was wonderful to revisit in August 2016 as part of a larger mission team from our church, to help with various projects, encourage the churches and bless the elderly ladies in the home.
+We have returned again a few times.

 Bob